Glacial Lake Iroquois: Description

 The lake was essentially an enlargement of the present Lake Ontario that formed because the St. Lawrence River downstream from the lake was blocked by the ice sheet near the present Thousand Islands.
 The level of the lake was approximately 30 m (~100 ft) above the present level of Lake Ontario.

 The lake drained to the southeast, through a channel passing near present day Rome, New York.
 The Rome Sand Plains has several sand ridges that geologists think were formed at this time.
 The channel then followed the valley of the Mohawk River to the Hudson River.

 The lake was fed by Early Lake Erie, as well as Glacial Lake Algonquin, an early partial manifestation of Lake Huron, that drained directly to Lake Iroquois across southern Ontario, along the southern edge of the ice sheet, bypassing Early Lake Erie.

-The subsequent melting of the ice dam resulted in a sudden lowering of the lake to its present level, a potential trigger for the Younger Dryas episode.
+The subsequent melting of the ice dam produced a sudden lowering of the lake to its present level, a potential trigger for the Younger Dryas episode.
+The resulting flood also created the Narrows in New York City, destroying the part of the moraine then uniting Staten Island and Brooklyn.